goncalo-oliveira/channels/README.md

 ### Implementing an Adapter

-Unless you have very specific needs, you should inherit your adapter from `ChannelAdapter<T>` class and not from the `IChannelAdapter` interface directly.
-This is because the base class does a few things for us that, if implemented from the interface directly, won't be available.
+Unless you have very specific needs, you should inherit your adapter from the `ChannelAdapter<T>` abstract class and not implementing the `IChannelAdapter` interface directly.
+This is because the base class does a few things for us that, if implementing the interface directly, won't be available.
 That includes

 - Type checking
 - Type mutation

 Type checking is essentially making sure the type of the data is intended for an adapter.
 If it's not, data is automatically forwarded to the next middleware component in the pipeline.

-Type mutation is the capacity to transform the data type, if compatible with the expected data of the adapter.
-The base class already deals with `IByteBuffer` and `Byte[]` mutation, but it also provides an opportunity to extend the behaviour.
+Type mutation is the capacity to change the data type, if compatible with the expected data of the adapter.
+The base class already deals with `IByteBuffer` <--> `Byte[]` and `T` <--> `IEnumerable<T>` mutations, but it also provides an opportunity to override/extend this behaviour.

-Here's an example of how to implement an adapter.
+Here's an example of how to implement an adapter that adapts from an `IByteBuffer` (or `Byte[]`).

 ```csharp
 public class MyChannelAdapter : ChannelAdapter<IByteBuffer>